thweetkomputer/eloqdoc/README.md

 ## Benchmark

-We evaluated EloqDoc against MongoDB Atlas across representative deployment scenarios, ranging from fully in-memory workloads to cases where the working set does not fit in cache.
-All tests were executed on 16-core database nodes configured with identical client concurrency and dataset characteristics.
+All tests were conducted on AWS EC2 i4i.4xlarge instances, featuring 16 vCPUs, 128 GB RAM, and high-performance local NVMe storage.
+We evaluated EloqDoc against MongoDB Atlas across representative deployment scenarios, ranging from fully in-memory workloads to cases where the working set exceeds cache capacity.
+Both systems were benchmarked using identical client concurrency levels and dataset characteristics to ensure fairness and reproducibility.

 **Key takeaways**
 - EloqDoc sustained up to 60% higher throughput than MongoDB Atlas for mixed 1:1 read/write workloads when the active dataset was fully cached.